After all, John is a classic, an evergreen name from Biblical times to the present day.

 Jeanette, Jeannette – Janet feels restrained compared to Jeanette, but they’re both formed by adding an -et/-ette ending.
 There’s a singing chipmunk by the name in Alvin and the Chipmunks, and Montana’s Jeannette Rankin, the first woman elected to the US Congress.

 Jolene, Joette, Joetta, Joelle – Any of the Jo- names can come from John.
 Like Joanna, on sound alone they might feel like more of a nod to Joseph.
 Joetta and Jonette are rare forms found in medieval English.
-Jolene is a twentieth-century creation.
+Jolene is a twentieth-century creation immortalized by a Dolly Parton song.
 Joelle is probably best considered a feminine form of Joel.
 And yet they’re all part of the same soup that gives us so many feminine forms of John.

 Johna, Johnna, Jonna – This could be the most straightforward feminine form of John, but how do you spell Johna?
 In the twentieth century, they ranked this way: Johnna, Jonna, Johna, with the first two spellings ranking in the US Top 1000 at one point.

 Jonelle, Jonette, Johnelle, Johnette – Unlike the Jo- names, these are more clearly meant to honor a John.
-And yet, they’re all the tiniest bit awkward, aren’t they?
 They’re less popular than Johnna and company.

 Jovana – In Serbian and Macedonia, John became Jovan, adding a ‘v’ to that classic name.
-This makes Jovana another obscure European form of the name, and yet she feels quite wearable, part-Ava, part-Jane, part-Zoe.
+This makes Jovana another obscure European form of the name, and yet it feels wearable in our age of middle-V girl names.

 Juana, Juanita – Juana was the name of a Castilian queen, and Al Jolson sang about “Juanita” – a diminutive form of Juana – back in 1923.
 They’re Spanish forms of John, via Juan.
-Believe it or not, Juanita was a mainstream pick in the 1910s through 1940s, when the name regularly charted in the US Top 100.
+Juanita was a mainstream pick in the 1910s through 1940s, when the name regularly charted in the US Top 100.

 Seana, Shauna, Shawna – The Irish Sean inspired Sean, Shauna, and Shawna.
 The -awna spelling was the most popular, reaching the Top 200 in the 1970s.
 There’s also Lashawn, Lashaun, and even Leshawn, all of which saw some use for girls in the same era.
 Lashawn was the dominant spelling, peaking at #422 in 1972.